openx/prebid-mobile-android/mobile-android-sdk-doc/info/integration-gam/android-in-app-bidding-gam-info.md

 # Google Ad Manager Integration

-The integration of Prebid Rendering SDK with Google Ad Manager (GAM) assumes that publisher has an account on GAM and has already integrated the GAM SDK into the app project.
-Prebid Rendering SDK was tested with **GAM SDK 7.61.0**.
-If you have any trouble with this or other versions, please, contact the [Prebid Support](https://docs.prebid.org/support/index.html).
+The integration of Prebid Rendering Module with Google Ad Manager (GAM) assumes that publisher has an account on GAM and has already integrated the Google Mobile Ads SDK (GMA SDK) into the app project.
+Prebid Rendering Module was tested with **GAM SDK 7.61.0**.

 If you do not have GAM SDK in the app yet, refer the the [Google Integration Documentation](https://developers.google.com/ad-manager/mobile-ads-sdk/android/quick-start).